-Watering from under the seedlings in an open flat prevents damping off and gives the roots just enough moisture after they have been removed from heat mats.
-The most important thing when seedlings are still at two leaf stage is to prevent desiccation while not drowning the poor things.
+Watering from under the seedlings in an open flat prevents damping-off and gives the roots just enough moisture after they have been removed from heat mats.
+The most important thing when seedlings are still at the two-leaf stage is to prevent desiccation while not drowning the poor things.

 Once four or more leaves are observed, pot each into 2-inch (5 cm.) pots with a sterilized mix of 3 parts organic material, 3 parts pumice and 1 ½ parts coarse sand.
 Grow on as you would adult plants.